-Irish-American Gay, Lesbian and Bisexual Group of Boston, Inc., 515 U. S. 557 (1995).
+Justice Alito, with whom Justice Thomas and Justice Gorsuch join, concurring in the judgment.
+NetChoice failed to prove that the Florida and Texas laws they challenged are facially unconstitutional.
+Given the incompleteness of this record, there is no need and no reason to decide anything other than the facial unconstitutionality question.
 The famous Oxford Book of English Poetry illustrates why a compilation may constitute expression on the part of the compiler.
 The editors' selection of the poems included in this volume expresses their view about the poets and poems that most deserve the attention of their anticipated readers.
 Forcing the editors to exclude or include a poem could alter the expression that the editors wish to convey.
 Not all compilations have this expressive characteristic.
-Suppose that the head of a neighborhood group prepares a directory consisting of contact information submitted by all the residents who want to be listed.
-This directory would not include any meaningful expression on the part of the compiler.
 Because not all compilers express a message of their own, not all compilations are protected by the First Amendment.
 The First Amendment protects only those compilations that are "inherently expressive" in their own right, meaning that they select and present speech created by other persons in order "to spread [the compiler's] own message."
-FAIR, 547 U.S., at 66.
+FAIR, 547 U. S., at 66.
 A claimant must establish that its practice is to exercise "editorial discretion in the selection and presentation" of the content it hosts.
 Arkansas Ed.
 Television Comm'n v.
 Forbes, 523 U. S. 666 (1998).
 The host must use the compilation of speech to express "some sort of collective point"-even if only at a fairly abstract level.
 Thus, a parade organizer who claims a First Amendment right to exclude certain groups or individuals would need to show at least that the message conveyed by the groups or individuals who are allowed to march comport with the parade's theme.
 A parade comprising "unrelated segments" that lumber along together willy-nilly would likely not express anything at all.

 On p.
-736, before the "Points to Remember," insert the following new case:
+736, before the "Points to Remember," insert the following: